How to Write a Thesis Statement: 5 Steps & 6 Types

 What Makes a Strong Thesis Statement?

-A good thesis statement is specific.
+A good essay thesis is specific.
 It is not merely a fact but takes a point of view.
 Your thesis statement should give the reader a clear idea of the stance you will take and provide a sense of how you will support that stance.
 If your thesis statement is too vague or general, your reader may get lost.

 • Be specific – Avoid vague words like “things” or “stuff.”